HTTP Trace for Practical API Debugging

 7 Steps to Trace HTTP Requests

 1. Choose your tracer based on the target application.
 Browser-only issues work fine with DevTools.
-Desktop applications, background services, or anything that ignores system proxy settings requires a network-level HTTP trace tool.
+Desktop applications or anything that ignores system proxy settings requires a network-level HTTP trace tool.

 2. Enable HTTPS decryption.
 Without decryption, you see encrypted bytes instead of headers and bodies.
 Proxy-based tools require installing a root certificate.
-Network driver tools like HTTP Debugger decrypt SSL/TLS traffic automatically for supported applications.
+Network driver tools like HTTP Debugger decrypt SSL/TLS traffic automatically.

 3. Filter by process or domain.
 Production systems generate thousands of requests per minute.
 Narrow the capture to your target process or domain before reproducing the issue.